haplo-org/haplo-docker/README.md

 First, you need to be running Docker.
 You can run Docker on a Linux server, either your own or in the cloud.
 You can also run Docker on a desktop or laptop computer running Windows or MacOS.

+If you just want to run a Haplo instance, then look at the [quickstart](https://haplo.org/documentation/run/docker).

 ### Overall structure

 With Docker, you run containers from images.
 Images are built up in layers, like an onion.
 The examples provided here are built in 3 layers: